thisisjonchen/mlnotes/README.md

 4. Repeat if needed

 Choosing a ***more promising direction*** can speed up your project many times over than if you chose the wrong path.

+`(DEF)` **Error Analysis**: Manually examining misclassified examples and categorizing them based on common traits
+- This can help determine what to focus on and what has a high impact on your model
+  - In relation to these categories, we may decide to gather more data or features
+- These error categories may be overlapping and not mutually exclusive
+- For large misclassified examples, just get a small subset (~100+) to examine

+Some tips/techniques on **engineering the data used by your system**:
+- **Adding Data**: Rather than adding more data on everything, add more data on the types where error analysis has indicated it might help
+  - E.g., with the email spam classifier, go to *unlabeled* data and find more examples of say, Pharma-related spam if it came up often in error analysis
+  - Could boost learning algorithm performance much more than just general data
+- `(DEF)` **Data Augmentation**: modifying an *existing* training example to create a new training example
+  - Typically used in audio and image classification
+    - In image text recognition, it may involve rotations, distortions, etc. (like what you see in captchas)
+    - In speech recognition, it may involve adding noise (e.g., background, bad connection/quality, etc.)
+  - However, usually **does not help** to add purely random/meaningless noise to your data
+- `(DEF)` **Data Synthesis**: synthetically generate realistic data
+  - Often used in computer vision tasks and less for other applications
+    - An example is photo-to-text
+      - Real data may involve real-world photos
+      - Synthetic data may involve typing in a text editor with different fonts

+`(DEF)` **Conventional Model-Centric Approach**: AI = ***Code (algorithm/model)*** + Data
+- Significant emphasis on the code

+`(DEF)` **Data-Centric Approach**: AI = Code (algorithm/model) + ***Data***
+- More emphasis on data engineering and collection